Psychology at Messiah University

-With a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree in psychology from Messiah College, a top private Christian college in the U.S., you'll be well prepared for careers in psychology or to work towards a master’s degree.
-While earning your bachelor degree in psychology, you can also choose a minor, pursue a double major, study abroad or complete multiple internships.
+With a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree in psychology from Messiah University, a top private Christian university in the U.S., you'll be well prepared for careers in psychology or to work toward a master’s degree.
+While earning your bachelor's degree in psychology, you can also choose a minor, pursue a double major, study abroad or complete multiple internships.

 As a psychology major, you’ll choose from a Bachelor of Arts or Bachelor of Science psychology degree program.
 The B.A. prepares you for entry-level psychology positions and grad school.
 You can also choose to add the clinical concentration to your B.A. degree to prepare you to become a counselor or practice counseling psychology.
-If you’re interested in working in an area of psychology that has a stronger emphasis on science and math, the B.S. degree may be right for you.
+If you’re interested in working in an area of psychology with stronger emphasis on science and math, the B.S. degree may be right for you.

-As a psychology major at Messiah College, you’ll be able to:
+As a psychology major at Messiah University, you’ll be able to:

-- Work alongside faculty on research projects that result in presentations and publications.
+- Work alongside faculty on academic research projects that result in presentations and publications

 - Prepare to become a counselor by adding the clinical concentration to your B.A. degree

-As a graduate of the psychology program, students are equipped to secure positions such as:
+As a graduate of the psychology program, you will be equipped to secure positions such as:

 - Behavioral health specialist